 Gold can now be bought and invested in various forms: physical gold, digital gold, gold bonds, gold ETFs (exchange-traded funds) and more.
 Investing in gold online is a different ballgame.
 Let’s take a look at the various forms in which you can own gold, what suits you best as an investor and as a buyer.
 Read On!

 Digital gold can be bought on various digital platforms of different fintech startups.

 Digital gold investment can go as low as Re 1 as well.
 Such platforms generally have an association with gold traders or manufacturers like Augmont.
 You can make transactions in gold at live market prices and redeem it whenever you want to.

 You can either choose to get your investment’s value or get physical delivery of gold.
+However, check with the platform you use to invest in digital gold.
+Not all platforms may allow you to take physical gold on delivery.
 Your investment in digital gold is backed by physical gold.
 Digital gold can be used for investment purposes.

 One of the main reasons for this is that gold jewellery carries making charges.
 If you consider it as an investment, while selling it back you will not get your making charges back.
 Your returns might get compromised depending on how the metal is performing.